 Trails at Allens Pond

-Explore 7 miles of trails through various habitats at Allens Pond.
+Explore 9 miles of trails through various habitats at Allens Pond.
+Choose from 3 trail systems, each with its own distinct natural communities!

 The Quansett Trail system offers visitors the opportunity to observe, interact with, and learn about the great diversity of habitats in the sanctuary.
 Visitors have many options to choose from including two western loops: one around a fresh pond, the other with a giant boulder to climb for treetop views.
 Two smaller loops provide east and west overlooks of the pond.